AjayaRai/bro-online/final_product/bro-online-client/src/components/README.md

 User must have at least one group in order to see the "Delete" button which appears next to the each groups.
 Once the user presses the delete button <i>handleClick</i> function on the [RmvGroupBtn,js](https://cseegit.essex.ac.uk/ce301_2020/ce301_rai_ajaya/-/blob/master/final_product/bro-online-client/src/components/RmvGroupBtn.js) is executed.
 The <i>handleClick</i> fuction sends a DELETE request to the server along with the group ID.
 Please click [here](https://cseegit.essex.ac.uk/ce301_2020/ce301_rai_ajaya/-/tree/master/final_product/bro-online-functions/functions) to follow the process.

-# Image #
+# Profile Image #
-Image upload functionality hasn’t been completed.
-But, the parts below has been completed:
+<i>Image upload functionality has not been completed.</i> But, the parts below has been completed:
-- Once a user is signed up “no image” icons is given to the user, which is a url to the firebase storage which already has the image.
+- Once a user is signed up “no image” icon is given to the user, which is a url to the firebase storage which was manually added in the beginning.
 If we look into the firestore on a newly signed up user we see the url to the “no image” picture, as shown below: <br>
 <img src="final_product/bro-online-client/technicalDoc_img/newUser_noImgUrl.png" alt="drawing" width="400"/><br>

 Please note that the image persist on different website due to the Redux, which has been described in the Redux section.